nesmomik/MovieBrain/README.md

 Change into the directory with '''cd MovieBrain'''.

+Create a virtual environment with `python -m venv .venv`.

+Activate the virtual environment with `source .venv/bin/activate`.

-Install the the dependencies with '''pip install requirements.txt'''.
+Install the the dependencies with '''pip install -r requirements.txt'''.

 Get a free API key from [OMDb API](https://www.omdbapi.com/).